-Tom Welsh is a senior lecturer in Geography at the University of Nottingham.
-This shows in his clear writing style, good structure and approachable tone.
+Dr. Tom Welsh is a senior lecturer in Geography.* This shows in his clear writing style, good structure and approachable tone.
 He also has a number of good tips to help the amateur landscape historian gain access to places often difficult to see.
 However, the man has a bee in his bonnet, and over the course of the book this bee gets in the way of his point, and it becomes increasingly obvious over time just what the problem is.

 After distancing himself from archaeology (the study of the past through interpretation of material remains and environmental data, including architecture, artifacts, features, biofacts, and landscapes (Wikipedia)) he soon begins to reveal just how much vitriol he has for the profession.
 Archaeologists are defensive of their data, and of the historic environment in general (“a lot of heritage goes unnoticed as a result”).
 Amateurs are a nuisance to them, and they never (ever) let an amateur contribute to, say, the Historic Environment Record.
 By Page 91 it has been revealed that archaeologists seem to have snubbed Welsh’s own attempted contributions over the last 30 years.
 In one example of his work, he suggests that a hilltop site at Auchingoul is not a quarry, as the archaeologists suggest, but a Roman camp (an interpretation dismissed by OGS Crawford 60 years ago).
 He has done the fieldwork to prove it, and his neat little sketch shows a series of ponds, more ponds, a double pond, and an ‘access to pond’ track.
 Not sure where the Romans where meant to actually live, or why the famously standardised Roman camp template was abandoned.
 Perhaps because this site was 150 miles from the edge of the Roman empire.